Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

     # apt-get update
     # apt-get install --yes debootstrap gdisk zfs-initramfs

-**Note:** You can ignore the two error lines about "AppStream".
-They are harmless.

 ## Step 2: Disk Formatting

 2.1  If you are re-using any disks which were previously in an MD array, zero the MD superblock now to avoid corruption if MD were to try to assemble the old array.